-If you’re in the market for a Springer Spaniel, and you just don’t want to look like every one else at the dog park, you may want to consider adopting an English Springer Spaniel.
+If you’re in the market for a Springer Spaniel and don’t want to look like everyone else at the dog park, you may want to consider adopting an English Springer Spaniel.
+Because if you do, you’ll get a dog with many of the same characteristics as his more “popular” cousins, only wrapped up in a “bigger” package!

 But be warned…

-Just because “spaniels” make great pets for a lot of folks, this doesn’t mean that a “spaniel” will be right for you.
-This is why we wanted to take a moment a discuss the Springer Spaniel in a bit more detail so that if you’re really considering getting one you’ll have a much better idea if that’s a good idea.
+Just because “spaniels” make great pets for many folks, this doesn’t mean a “spaniel” will be right for you.
+This is why we wanted to take a moment to discuss the Springer Spaniel in more detail so that if you’re considering getting one, you’ll have a better idea if that’s a good idea.
+After all, the last thing we here at IndulgeYourPet want to see is a “great” dog put into the wrong home.
+So, without further ado, let’s dive right in!

 English Springer Spaniel Dog Breed Fast Facts